 - ENTERING INTO RELATIONSHIPS WITH ACADEMIC INSTITUTIONS AND BIOTECHNOLOGY COMPANIES.
 Many academic institutions and biotechnology companies perform extensive research on the molecular and structural biology of potential drug development targets.
 By entering into relationships with these institutions, we believe we can significantly reduce the time, cost and risks involved in drug target development.
 Our collaborative relationships with such organizations may lead to the licensing of one or more drug targets.
 Upon licensing a drug target from these institutions, the scientists from these institutions typically become working partners as members of our structure-based drug design teams.
 We believe this makes us a more attractive development partner to these scientists.
 In addition, we collaborate with outside experts in a number of areas, including crystallography, molecular modeling, combinatorial chemistry, biology, pharmacology, oncology, immunology and infectious diseases.
 These collaborations enable us to complement our internal capabilities without adding costly overhead.
 We believe this strategy allows us to save valuable time and expense, complement our technology platform, and further diversify and strengthen our portfolio of drug candidates.
-An example of such a collaborative relationship is the arrangement that we have with The University of Alabama at Birmingham, or UAB, which has resulted in the initiation of most of our early drug development programs. - LICENSING DRUG DEVELOPMENT CANDIDATES TO OTHER PARTIES.
-We plan to advance drug candidates through early-stage drug development, then license them to pharmaceutical or biotechnology partners for final development and global marketing.
-We believe partnerships are a good source of development payments, license fees, milestone payments and royalties.
+An example of such a collaborative relationship is the arrangement that we have with The University of Alabama at Birmingham, or UAB, which has resulted in the initiation of most of our early drug development programs. - PARTNERING DEVELOPMENT CANDIDATES.
+We plan to advance drug candidates through preclinical development and early-stage clinical trials, then license to pharmaceutical or biotechnology partners for final development and global marketing.
+We believe collaborative partnerships are a good source of development payments, license fees, milestone payments and royalties.
 They also reduce the costs and risks of late-stage product development, regulatory approval, manufacturing and marketing.
-We believe that focusing on discovery and early-stage drug development while benefiting from pharmaceutical partners' proven development and commercialization expertise will reduce our internal expenses and allow us to have a larger number of drug candidates progress to late-stage drug development.
+We believe that focusing on discovery and early-stage development while benefitting from pharmaceutical partners' proven development and commercialization expertise will reduce our internal expenses and allow us to have a larger number of drug candidates progress to advanced-stage clinical trials.